-Internship paperwork Checklist

-Orientation; ambulance inventory form

-Run Critique form

-Phase I Progress Report

-Internship Summative evaluation

-Student-Agency MOU
+Internship paperwork Checklist Phase II Progress Report Orientation; ambulance inventory form Hours logs for each phase Run Critique form (annotated and non-annotated) Internship Summative evaluation Phase I Progress Report Student-Agency MOU

 How long will it take?
 It depends!
 The times vary as each phase is competency rather than time-based and is contingent on the student's knowledge, competency, motivation, and/or number and nature of patient encounters.
-Students must ride a minimum of 300 state-required hours but usually extend well over that as there are over 25 possible shift days within a full internship time.
-Eight additional hours are allowed for phase or coaching meetings.
+Students must ride a minimum of 300 hours in the Capstone experience but usually extend well over that as there are over 25 possible shift days within a full internship time.
+Eight additional hours are allowed for meetings.

-Phase 1 should be completed in 4 weeks or less.
+Phase 1 should be completed as soon as objectives are achieved (4 weeks or less).

-Phase 2 EMS 215 ride time and leadership run experiences may not stop sooner than the 3rd Friday of May.
-Internship time may be extended a maximum of 45 days after the scheduled end of EMS 215 based on limited patient contact opportunities and slow but steady student progress.
-It will not be extended due to irresponsible student behavior or lack of progress in meeting an IEP.
+Phase 2 May not end sooner than the 3rd Friday of May.
+Time may be extended a maximum of 30 days after the scheduled end of EMS 215 based on limited patient opportunities and slow but steady student progress.
+It will not be extended due to irresponsible student behavior or lack of progress in meeting the performance improvement goals of a corrective action plan.